 Frame rate can be 12.5, 25 or 50 frames per second, depending on the type of shot and desired final result.

-For shots that have no camera moves or panning backgrounds 12.5 fps would be the optimal frame rate.
+For shots that have no camera moves or panning backgrounds 12.5 fps can be a viable stylistic choice.
 This means that animators work on ‘ones’ and during post each frame is duplicated.
-Animators have to deal with less keys, timelines are shorter and the resulting animation looks similar to typical TV animation timed and shot on ‘twos’.
+Animators have to deal with half the number of keys, timelines are shorter and the resulting animation looks similar to typical TV animation timed and shot on ‘twos’.
+This, however, reduces smoothness and there is no easy, automated way to ‘upscale’ the animation to 25fps once it has been done at 12.5.
+Since in-betweens in Flash ‘cost’ nothing, opting for 12.5 should only be done on purpose, with good understanding what are the positives and the negatives of such a decision.

-For shots with fast action and quick camera pans 25 fps would suit better.
-The camera moves will be rendered on ‘ones’ while the animators have the choice to work on ‘ones’ or ‘twos’ depending on the type of action.
+For shots with fast action and camera pans 25 fps would suit better.
+The camera moves will be rendered on ‘ones’ while the animators have the choice to work on ‘twos’ for any frame-by-frame bits that need to be dawn while keeping tweens on ‘ones’ for optimal sync and smoothness.
 The resulting timelines are twice longer than those animated at 12.5fps.
 The level of smoothness that camera moves and pans get is comparable to that of traditional cartoons shot on film.

-Extra smoothness can be achieved for panning backgrounds and shots with long camera moves if they are done at 50fps.
-Then during post fields can be interpolated dropping half of the information of each frame.
+For interlaced TV broadcast, extra smoothness for panning backgrounds and shots with long camera moves can be achieved if they are done at 50fps.
+Then during post, fields can be interpolated dropping half of the information of each frame.
 On interlaced screens this produces the smoothest possible effect.
+As television is moving away from analog, this method seems to be becoming less popular and should only be used if required.

 All background assets, props, and character animation should be put inside a container (symbol) which we usually call camera.
-This allows us to handle the shot as a single object, pan, zoom or re-compose with ease.
+This allows us to handle the shot as a single object and pan, zoom or re-compose with ease.

-For the camera and the character symbols the best loop setting would be play once.
+For the camera and the character bubbles, the best loop setting would be play once.

 Using scenes in a Flash movie doesn’t seem to be a good practice and we do not recommend it.
 Having multiple scenes in a file can easily lead to confusion, misunderstanding, frustration and tensions between team members, because only the first scene in a flash file is visible upon opening.